catalinpit/hashnode/ckuigtjpo0o5kuys1bfi1faag.md

 ## Check if an Array of Objects Contains a Value in JavaScript

 Having duplicate data in your application is not desired.
-Imagine you have a database with people, and you have the same person multiple times.
+Imagine you have an array with people, and you have the same person multiple times.
 Thus, in this article, you will see how to check if an array of objects contains an object with a specific value.

 Let's take the following phone book as an example: